A Modern Theory of Cross-Validation through the Lens of Stability

 \end{assumption} Recall that $\nabla_j$ is the perturb-$j$th-entry operator defined in \eqref{eq:2.2-nabla}.
-The almost-sure bound condition can be relaxed to $L_q$ norm bounds with different choices of conjugate indices in H\"{o}lder's inequality and requiring stronger moment conditions on the risk function.
+If we ignore the conditional expectation, which makes the $L_2$-norm smaller, \eqref{eq:3.3-wrv-stability} roughly requires that the value of $\hat f_i$ at a future sample point change no more than $i^{-b_r}$ when one of the fitting sample points is replaced by an i.i.d.\ copy.
+Intuitively, if each fitting sample point contributes equally to the estimate, then the influence of a single sample point on the outcome should be of order $i^{-1}$ and such a stability condition can be plausible if $b_r\le 1$.
+The almost-sure bound condition can be relaxed to $L_q$ norm bounds with different choices of conjugate indices in H\"{o}lder's inequality, together with stronger moment conditions on the risk function.
 We provide examples satisfying \eqref{eq:3.3-wrv-stability} in \Cref{subsec:6.4-stab-online}.

 We consider the following online \emph{rolling validation} risk estimate.